(M) Macy’s - Ratings and Ratios

 Is Macy’s a good stock to buy?

-Probably not.
-Based on ValueRay Fundamental Analyses, Macy’s (NYSE:M) is currently (February 2025) not a good stock to buy.
-It has a ValueRay Fundamental Rating of -38.83 and therefor a somewhat negative outlook according to the companies health.
+Partly, yes.
+Based on ValueRay Fundamental Analyses, Macy’s (NYSE:M) is currently (April 2025) ok to buy, but has to be watched.
+It has a ValueRay Fundamental Rating of 40.95 and therefor a somewhat positive outlook according to the companies health.

 Is M a buy, sell or hold?